-A full FOUR YEARS after the tragic and avoidable death of Eric Garner by illegal chokehold, the NYPD and Mayor's office sent a letter to the Department of Justice (DOJ) alerting them that, while the DOJ's investigation was continuing, the City would begin internal disciplinary investigations this fall.
+A full FIVE YEARS after the tragic and avoidable death of Eric Garner by illegal chokehold, the NYPD and Mayor's office sent a letter to the Department of Justice (DOJ) alerting them that, while the DOJ's investigation was continuing, the City would begin internal disciplinary investigations this fall.

 This letter proves that the Mayor's office has been obfuscating - and lying to us and our community - by insisting they could not act until the DOJ completed their investigation.
 And so while we appreciate the Mayor FINALLY moving towards justice - why wait??
 The video of Mr. Garner being assaulted with excessive force, begging for his life, crying out that he couldn't breathe, while NYPD Officer Daniel Pantaleo choked him to death has been seen across the globe.
 It defies logic that there is anything left to investigate.

 Four years is enough.
 Justice delayed is Justice denied.

 MAYOR DE BLASIO MUST FIRE DANIEL PANTALEO AND ALL NYPD OFFICERS INVOLVED IN THE DEATH OF ERIC GARNER AND THE ENSUING COVER UP.